-The accompanying consolidated financial statements have been prepared under the historical cost convention on the accrual basis of accounting and in compliance with accounting standards promulgated by Saudi Organization for Certified Public Accountants ("SOCPA").
+The accompanying interim consolidated financial statements have been prepared under the historical cost convention on the accrual basis of accounting and in compliance with accounting standards promulgated by Saudi Organization for Certified Public Accountants ("SOCPA").
+The interim financial statements do not include all the information and disclosures required in the annual financial statements and should be read in conjunction with the Group's reissued annual consolidated financial statements for the year ended 31 December 2014.